 - Toffee apple flapjack

-Have you made these Easter blondies?
+Have you made these Brown Butter blondies?
 I’d love to know how you got along.
 Leave me a comment, rate the recipe or post your creation on Instagram, tagging me @jane_littlesugarsnaps.

 Brown Butter Blondies with Coconut